battermann/connect-4/README.md

 ![alt text](./out/docs/C4_Context/C4_Elements.svg)

-Disclaimer: No production readiness or scalability guarantees.

 ## Two player games

 The player identity is tied to a browser instance.
-So to play a two player game the players need to use different browser instances.
+So to play a two player game ideally you should play on two different devices.
+If played on the same device make sure to use different browser instances.

 ## Prerequisites